 7. Fertilizer Spikes Are a Bad Idea for Indoor Olive Tree

-Avoid using fertilizer spikes in olive tree pot indoors.
+Avoid using fertilizer spikes in indoor olive tree pots.
 Generally, they can burn the trees’ roots.
 On another hand, using organic fertilizer spikes decreases the chances of damaging your plant.
 If you use synthetic fertilizer, never exceed the recommended dose.

 Signs of overfeeding

 Your olive tree may have burned edges to leaves.
 Leaf drop.
 Very slow growth.

 8. Olive Tree Needs to Be Near Your Sunniest Window